 BBQ in Newark

-Move over apple pie!
-Nothing screams American comfort food like a heaping plate of sweet, tangy, smoked, spiced and rubbed-to-perfection barbecue.
+Nothing screams American comfort food like a heaping plate of sweet, tangy, smoked, spiced, and rubbed-to-perfection barbecue.
 Here in Newark, not only do we serve up traditional Southern ‘que but we also boast a plethora of Portuguese-style barbecue joints with huge portions and low prices.
-Newark just may be the Portuguese barbeque capital of North America!
+Newark just maybe the Portuguese barbeque capital of North America!
 With so many options for great barbecue in the state’s largest city, which stops top our list?
 Read on for our guide to the best barbecue in Newark.

-Ferry St. Barbecue, 89 Ferry Street – Serving up an array of barbecued meats that are spice rubbed and roasted on a hand-rotated grill, you can’t go wrong with the killer combo of half ribs and half chicken with a side of yellow rice and crispy shoestring fries from Ferry St. Barbecue.
-Having recently expanded into a bigger space with modern upgrades, Ferry St. is known for its large portions, great food and cheap prices.
+Ferry St. Barbecue, 89 Ferry Street – Serving up an array of barbecued meats that are spice-rubbed and roasted on a hand-rotated grill, you can’t go wrong with the killer combo of half ribs and half chicken with a side of yellow rice and crispy shoestring fries from Ferry St. Barbecue.
+Ferry St. is known for its large portions, great food, and cheap prices.
 Feel like fish?
-This Newark staple has seafood items like garlic shrimp and bacalhau na brasa (broiled cod fish).
+This Newark staple has seafood items like garlic shrimp and bacalhau na brasa (broiled codfish).

 McWhorter Barbecue, 104 McWhorter Street - If you're in the mood for some carne, McWhorter Barbecue is the place to visit!
 This cash-only Portuguese barbecue spot has amazing prices on platters that can feed even the biggest appetites.
 From beef ribs to pork chops to chicken, their meats are marinated and grilled on an indoor, charcoal rotisserie that's rotated manually.
 Even the standard rice and fries at this Ironbound eatery are especially delicious.
 Don’t forget the fried bananas!

 Fogo Grill, 145 Bloomfield Ave – A meat lovers dream, Fogo Grill does it all!
-From the standard chicken and rib combo with a side of buffalo wings, to a yummy Portuguese steak in a garlicky gravy topped with ham and a fried egg, there is something to please everyone’s palate at Fogo Grill.
-All entrees are served with shoestring fries and yellow rice, but don’t forget the black beans to up the flavor factor.
-Want a sweet treat to complete you meal?
+There is something to please everyone's palate from the standard chicken and rib combo with a side of buffalo wings to a yummy Portuguese steak in a garlicky gravy topped with ham and a fried egg at Fogo Grill.
+All entrees are served with shoestring fries and yellow rice but don’t forget the black beans to up the flavor factor.
+Want a sweet treat to complete your meal?
 An order of maduros (fried sweet plantains) is always a good idea.